 Sending a talk proposal

-If the Request for Proposals has marked compensate expenses (see above), you may request travel and lodging expenses for each speaker.
+If the Request for Proposals is marked to Compensate expenses (see above), you may request travel and lodging expenses for each speaker separately.

 After the event